Thoroldvix/game-of-life/README.md

 not need to iterate over all cells in the grid, but only over living cells, and also we are not using an object to represent a cell.

-Backend contains only 2 endpoints:

-1. POST /random which returns a random universe for specified dimensions
-2. POST /next which returns next generation for a specified universe

 ## Demo